sabio-engineering/cookbook-dvelp/handbook/professional-development/developer-proficiency.md

 * Heavily involved in setting and maintaining professional standards for the organisation as a whole
 * A subject matter expert in a number of programming environments
+* Training other developers on both technical and non technical skills
 * Confident building and running small teams through substantial projects
 * Typically 8-12 years focused on a specific domain in a professional environment